7-300 Specific Call Procedures

 - Officers shall check the PC Felony Enhanced List on all domestic calls including cases where the suspect is gone on arrival (GOA).
 Failure to do so will result in a notification to the officer’s commander.

-- misdemeanor violation of an Order for Protection;
+- Misdemeanor, gross misdemeanor or felony violation of an Order for Protection;

-- misdemeanor violation of a Domestic Abuse No Contact Order;
+- Misdemeanor, gross misdemeanor or felony violation of a Domestic Abuse No Contact Order;

-- misdemeanor violation of a harassment/restraining order, if the parties listed in the order are family or household members; and
+- Misdemeanor, gross misdemeanor or felony violation of a Harassment/Restraining Order, if the parties listed in the order are family or household members;

 - As part of this protocol, patrol officers shall complete the following preliminary investigative tasks when responding to any calls as described above: